JoannaTabbi/JoannaTabbi_7_12062022/README.md

 ## DATABASE

-The API works with MongoDB NoSQL database : If needed, sign up as indicated on the [MongoDB](https://www.mongodb.com/cloud/atlas/register) website and get your SRV address.
+The API works with MongoDB NoSQL database : If needed, sign up as indicated on the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) website and get your SRV address.
 Paste it to the MONGO_URI value in .env file in order to connect to the database: don't forget to replace PASSWORD by your own one.

 ## USE